-Consequences for Violating Good Conduct Policy:
+Violations of the Good Conduct Policy:

 Violations of the Good Conduct Policy are accumulative from completion of the eighth grade through the summer after graduation from high school.
 The Good Conduct Policy is in effect for twelve months of the year.